gravitee-io/gravitee-platform-docs/docs/gravitee-cloud/guides/set-up-your-gravitee-cloud-hierarchy.md

-# Set up your Gravitee Cloud Hierarchy
+# Set up your Gravitee Cockpit Hierarchy

 ## Introduction

-Gravitee Cloud (GC) enables you to set up and edit Gravitee hierarchies.&#x20;
+Gravitee Cockpit (GC) enables you to set up and edit Gravitee hierarchies.&#x20;

 ## Set up your hierarchy